 - satisfy itself that the relevant issues relating to dividend policy have been raised for consideration by Management to the Board.

-- monitor compliance with obligations under the CAC Act, and any other applicable legislation;
+- monitor compliance with obligations under the PGPA Act, and any other applicable legislation;

 - monitor compliance with Board approved limits and controls;